Huntington Bancshares Incorporated (HBAN) Shares Soar Above 1-Year High - News Heater

-Huntington Bancshares Incorporated (NASDAQ: HBAN)’s stock price has gone rise by 1.17 in comparison to its previous close of 11.09, however, the company has experienced a 3.41% increase in its stock price over the last five trading days.
+The stock price of Huntington Bancshares Incorporated (NASDAQ: HBAN) has surged by 1.40 when compared to previous closing price of 10.69, but the company has seen a -2.25% decline in its stock price over the last five trading sessions.
 Seeking Alpha reported 2023-08-28 that Huntington Bancshares gets a strong buy rating today, more bullish than the consensus from analysts and the quant system.
 Positives: dividend yield vs sector average, valuation vs sector average, capital strength, share price vs 200-day SMA, earnings YoY growth.
 Risk of exposure to net charge-offs and bad assets was deemed not critical, as net charge-off ratio is on decline from peak.

 Is It Worth Investing in Huntington Bancshares Incorporated (NASDAQ: HBAN) Right Now?

-Huntington Bancshares Incorporated (NASDAQ: HBAN) has a higher price-to-earnings ratio of 7.24x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.10.
-Analysts have mixed views on the stock, with 4 analysts rating it as a “buy,” 2 as “overweight,” 12 as “hold,” and 2 as “sell.”
+The price-to-earnings ratio for Huntington Bancshares Incorporated (NASDAQ: HBAN) is above average at 6.99x.
+The 36-month beta value for HBAN is also noteworthy at 1.10.
+There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 2 rating it as “overweight,” 12 rating it as “hold,” and 2 rating it as “sell.”

 Top 5 AI Stocks to Buy for 2023